Yasna Provoste

-After her self-exile in Canada from 2008 until 2009, she moved to Vallenar.
-She was then elected in 2013 as deputy for the Atacama Region's 6th District.
-She became President of the Senate of Chile in March 2021 after the resignation of Adriana Muñoz.
-Provoste resigned from this position in August 2021 to focus on her candidacy for President of Chile, which she lost in the first round.
+After a period of self-imposed exile in Canada from 2008 to 2009, she returned to her hometown of Vallenar.
+In 2013, she was elected as a deputy for the 6th District of the Atacama Region, and in 2017, she was elected as a senator for the same region.
+Following the resignation of Adriana Muñoz, she assumed the role of President of the Senate in March 2021.
+However, Provoste resigned from this position in August 2021 to concentrate on her presidential candidacy, which she lost in the first round.

 Early life

 Provoste was born in Vallenar in northern Chile to a family of Diaguita descent.
 At the age of nine she was a national champion in gymnastics, for which she received a scholarship to study at the women's boarding school in Santiago.
 Back in Vallenar she switched to athletics, becoming a pentathlon champion.

 Provoste majored in physical education at the Playa Ancha University of Educational Sciences in Valparaíso.
 She pursued postgraduate studies in education administration at the same university, and in local government and decentralization in Colombia.
 During her university years she was twice president of the student board and was a member of the student's federation.